 If nobody has potted out by the end of the time limit, a few extra rounds are played, at the end of which the colour in the strongest position wins, with points assigned for other placings.
 This means that the last few turns of the game are often stressful and tactical, as the players try to make the best use of the shots they have left.
 Games often end with no winks potted, since the points benefit for potting may be outweighed by having to free opposing winks.

 Tiddlywinks is often compared to croquet, if croquet were played with 24 balls (and less fresh air).
+It has some things in common with lawn bowls or curling, without the compulsive cleaning of the latter or the hayfever of the former, but tiddlywinks game strategy is much more complex.
 Advanced play is similar to how chess would be played if it were possible to miss when taking a pawn.

 Tiddlywinks normally involves players standing in close proximity in a relatively confined space.
 As of 2020/2021, this seems, at least in the short term, to cause a problem.

 Players should note that tiddlywinks is a game that basically involves standing for a long time and bending to reach over a table (or lying prone across it), which is an unnatural posture to consider in couture, especially for the vertically challenged.
 While there have been games played in black tie (or CUTwC bow tie), games are normally played in more comfortable, casual garb — style has rarely been a priority.
 However, it is worth being aware of the looseness (or tightness) of clothing, both in as much as it may interfere with the travel of winks (notably for scarves and ties, but to quote a famous incident "what's this wink doing in my pocket?"), and also in terms of the amount of flesh that you are happy exposing from a playing pose if your attire hangs or rides down or up.
-Lining the pot with hair (head or chest) is cheating.
+Lining the pot with hair (head or chest) is cheating, as is rearranging piles with either clothing or anatomy rather than with winks.
 Some senior players keep their feet comfortable during long days by playing in sandals or socks; in confined spaces, please take care if your own footwear is either robust or pointy.
 There is a long tradition of glasses being left on the table during a shot; please ensure that they don't interfere with the winks.
 And if they're for drinking rather than seeing, please find a surface less susceptible to stains.